BACB EXAMINATION VOLUNTEER INFORMATION

 Selection Process

-When actively recruiting, the BACB will announce an open call for volunteers through various platforms.
-Certificants who wish to volunteer must complete an application with their current information.
-To ensure appropriate representation and address current examination needs/evolving field demands, the BACB will carefully review applications and select a diverse panel of SMEs.
-Selection criteria will include, but are not limited to, the following:
+When actively recruiting, the BACB will announce an open call for volunteers through various platforms (e.g., email blasts, social media posts).
+Certificants who wish to volunteer must complete an application using their current information.
+To ensure appropriate representation and address current examination needs and evolving field demands, the BACB will carefully review applications and select a diverse panel of SMEs.
+Selection criteria include, but are not limited to, the following:

 • demographics